akshayhs/aperture/README.md

 # Aperture

 Aperture is a node.js application meant for sharing images and experiences with others on the internet.

-More information to be added later.
+More information to be added later